tieonster/objectdetection/README.md

 Referenced from the following project: https://machinelearningmastery.com/how-to-perform-object-detection-with-yolov3-in-keras/

+Project is run on google colab except the two codes: processvideo.py and processimages.py

 In this project, we will detect objects from videos and draw bounding boxes around them to label them.

 We will use the pre-trained weights from the yolov3 model that can be found here: